Oarroyo805/ActiveDirectory/README.md

 </p>
 <p>
-Create the Client VM (Windows 10) named “Client-1”.
-Use the same Resource Group and Vnet that was created.
+Create a Resource group and name it Active-Directory-Lab
 </p>
 <br />